 Do you need a ticket for Whangamomona Republic Day?

-Kind of!
 If you are going to be using the buses from Stratford, then you’ll need to book and pay for these in advance via the tourism board.
-If not, you’ll still need to buy a ‘passport’ to enter the Whangamomona Republic, and these cost $5.
-I think it’s fair to say these aren’t official travel documents, but you can get your passport stamped once you arrive at the republic.
+If not, you’ll still need to buy your ‘passport’ to enter the Whangamomona Republic, and these cost the border-crossing-bargain of $5 (2017 price).

-Oh yeah, and all fundraising and ticket sales from the event go to help local causes, such as health groups, schools and supporting youth clubs and events in the village.
-Win-win.
+Being a kind and giving bunch, the people of the Whangamomona Republic donate all funds from the event and passport sales to local causes, such as health groups, schools and supporting youth clubs and events in the village.